liammoat/ckad-workshop/labs/03-state-config-and-jobs.md

 1. Configure Backplane for Fireworks App to use Azure SignalR [Download Encrypted File Here](./scripts/SignalR.zip).

-    Fireworks app supports Signalr backplane allowing it to scale out and can be specified using envirnment variable.

-    * ```SIGNALR_CS```: Connection string for Redis or Azure SignalR
+    Fireworks app supports Signalr backplane allowing it to scale out and can be specified using an envirnment variable called ```SIGNALR_CS```.
+The value should be a connection string for Redis or Azure SignalR

     <details><summary>hint</summary>
     <p>
-    here is a sample for Pod using environment variable

     ```yaml
     apiVersion: v1